NORTHWICK PARK COMMUNITY GARDEN

 YOUR COMMUNITY GARDEN - YOUR SAY

-In 2018, an idea was planted in the minds of a few local nature enthusiasts, fast forward to 2024 and plants are growing.
+In 2018, an idea was planted in the minds of a few local nature enthusiasts, fast forward to 2026 and the community garden is well established thanks to a wonderful group of dedicated volunteers.

-Here at Northwick Park Community Garden Charity, our objective is to create an organic permaculture food forest garden that brings people together from all walks of life and has a nurturing effect on the natural environment, its flora and fauna.
+Here at Northwick Park Community Garden Charity, our objective is to bring people together from all walks of life and to have a nurturing effect on the natural environment, its flora and fauna.

-We strive to ensure that a garden is established that serves the broadest section of the community.
-Therefore we encourage everyone interested in this community project to get involved and help shape our wonderful community garden.
+We strive to ensure that the garden serves the broadest section of the community.
+Why not get involved in the planting and upkeep of the garden.

 No gardening experience is needed - just tons of enthusiasm!